Biblical words matter.

 Is the Progressive Church movement challenging orthodox Christianity?
 Yes, but it’s concealed inside the nuanced language of equity and social justice.
 It’s the wolf in sheep’s clothing (Matt7:15) where the objective appears to be more about challenging orthodoxy than anything else.
 Does Christianity have anything to be concerned about, most definitely, and this commentary addresses a recent sermon that focussed on social injustice, with all the hallmarks of progressive ideology?
 I haven’t included the link to the sermon for personal reasons, so I’m mindful that those reading this don’t have the benefit of hearing the sermon itself.
 We need to be aware of the dangers progressive Christianity represents, and pay attention to the content of sermons, because for many subtle deviations from orthodox theology might sound compelling, even if it misrepresents the truth.

-This speaker exploited the Beatitudes to underscore a message about inequity and social injustice and singled out one particular group for scrutiny, which appeared convenient under the current social climate.
-Remember, this message was addressed to a congregation of believers and opened with Jesus at the beginning of his ministry in Matthew 5, and he was teaching about a higher standard embedded in the Law.
-It’s also important to remember that the Beatitudes are located in the New Testament writings however, the context is in the times of the Law, and the New Covenant had not begun, the disciples were not yet Apostles, and they were not yet saved.
-Jesus had not died, and the Holy Spirit had not been given.
+Exploiting the Beatitudes to underscore a message about inequity and social injustice and single out white middle-class middle-aged males for scrutiny is wrong on many levels, particularly in the Church.
+This case was not very subtle, and white men are a convenient group to attack in the current social climate.
+Keep in mind, this message was addressed to a congregation of Christian believers and opened with Jesus at the beginning of his ministry in Matthew 5—Jesus was teaching about a higher standard embedded in the Law.
+It’s important to remember that the Bible is separated into the Old and New Testaments, but the New Covenant did not begin with the New Testament—it began after Pentecost.
+Therefore, all four Gospels, and the beginning of Acts, are architecturally situated in the Old Testament period.
+Jesus ministry was centred on the Jews alone, and most of his teaching was prophetic and transitional, and preparing the Jews to receive Him.
+The Beatitudes convey something higher than the Law because the one who enables this higher standard has not yet been revealed.
+The disciples were not yet Apostles—they were not yet saved—Jesus had not died, and the Holy Spirit had not been given.

 Jesus is conveying penalties for sin under the law, but penalties that HE WILL PAY to secure our rightness with God.
-Faith alone secures our eternal security (John 10), but this was yet to be revealed.
+Faith alone will secure our eternal security (John 10), but the way had not yet been revealed.
 Jesus didn’t do away with these penalties, and he didn’t water them down.
-The consequence of murder, pride, adultery, divorce, covetousness and judgment, is still eternal separation from God.
-And by way of example, Jesus elevated the standard of righteousness so high that even looking at a woman lustfully, was the same as committing the act of fornication itself.
-Therefore, the only way we truly appreciate the impact of this "blessing" is to recognise our unworthiness to receive it in the first place.
-The heart of the Law is “love” (agape) which stood in stark contrast to the religious laws and regulations that defined and controlled Jewish life ever since the Law was given.
-Jesus begins his ministry here because God's love is the heart of the Gospel message and the source of ultimate joy and blessing.
+The consequence of murder, pride, adultery, divorce, covetousness and judgment is still eternal separation from God.
+Jesus elevated the standard of righteousness so high that even looking at a woman lustfully was the same as committing the act of fornication itself.
+Therefore, the only way we truly appreciate the impact of redemption is to recognise we can never attain it ourselves in the first place.

 Read More